 - Recognize milestones, achievements, community service, etc.

 That’s actually just a small sampling of ways you can use your business blog to attract readership, promote events, engage customers, and get people to call, stop by your business, or provide some positive word-of-mouth advertising for you.
+Whether you’re trying to start a small business or grow an existing one, having some sort of marketing communications program in place can help you achieve your goals.

 By the way, if you’re looking for other small business marketing tips and tools, please visit my Web site Marketing Survival Kit!